3rd & 4th Grades

-Overlake is excited to offer camps for 3rd and 4th graders starting in Summer 2018.
-These camps are open to anyone who will be in 3rd or 4th grade starting in the fall of 2018.
-Our interdisciplinary, theme-based camps will provide engaging and substantive learning opportunities in a fun and relaxed environment.
+Overlake offers camps for students entering 3rd and 4th grades in the 2019-20 school year.
+Our interdisciplinary, theme-based camps provide engaging and substantive learning opportunities in a fun and relaxed environment.

 Overlake’s summer camps reflect the school’s values and approach to learning.
-By coming to Overlake’s summer camps, students will get a flavor for the Overlake experience.
 All of the camps will be led by Overlake faculty members who are eager to work with this age group.
 Students are welcome to come for a half-day or stay with us for the full-day experience.

 Overlake guarantees to run all 3rd and 4th grade camps at the times and dates listed on the website.
-When you register, you will not need to rank camp preferences, as there is only one option for each half-day session.
-Each half-day camp costs $175 and will have a maximum of 16 students.
-Take 10% off each camp if you sign up for two or more camps, and take an additional 10% off if you register before April 1.
+Each half-day camp costs $195 and will have a maximum of 16 students.
+Take 10% off each camp if you sign up for two or more half-day camps, and take an additional 10% off if you register before March 1.
 Come join the fun!

 June 25-29 (8:30-11:30 am): Building and Design Camp